odoo/documentation/content/developer/howtos/accounting_localization.rst

 * `l10n_ch_reports/data/account_financial_html_report_data.xml <{GITHUB_ENT_PATH}/l10n_ch_reports/data/account_financial_html_report_data.xml>`_
 * `l10n_be_reports/data/account_financial_html_report_data.xml <{GITHUB_ENT_PATH}/l10n_be_reports/data/account_financial_html_report_data.xml>`_

-For the fields' meaning, dive directly to the source:
+You can check the meaning of the fields here:

-* `account.financial.html.report (v15) <https://github.com/odoo/enterprise/blob/d4eff9d39469cf3fe18589a1547cb0cdb93f4ae9/account_reports/models/account_financial_report.py#L59-L75>`_
+* :doc:`/developer/reference/standard_modules/account/account_report`
-* `account.financial.html.report.line (v15) <https://github.com/odoo/enterprise/blob/d4eff9d39469cf3fe18589a1547cb0cdb93f4ae9/account_reports/models/account_financial_report.py#L931-L964>`_
+* :doc:`/developer/reference/standard_modules/account/account_report_line`

-The menu for the new report is created automatically.
-By default, it is located under :menuselection:`Accounting -> Reporting`.
-To create a dedicated section in the :guilabel:`Reporting` menu, you need to create a new `ir.ui.menu` record (usually in the main `l10n_XX` module) and set it as `parent_id` field in the `account.financial.html.report` model.
+If you gave a `root_report_id` to your report, it is now available in its variant selector.
+If not, you still need to add a menu item for it.
+A default menu item can be created from the form view of the report, by clicking on 'Actions', then 'Create Menu Item'.
+You'll then need to refresh the page to see it.
+Alternatively, to create a dedicated section for a totally new report in the :guilabel:`Reporting` menu, you need to create a new `ir.ui.menu` record (usually in the main `l10n_XX` module) and a new `ir.actions.client` (usually in the new report xml file) that calls the `account.report` with  the new report id.
+Then, set the new menu as `parent_id` field in the action model.
 Example for the Belgian localization:

 * `ir.ui.menu record in l10n_be <{GITHUB_PATH}/addons/l10n_be/data/menuitem_data.xml>`_
-* `parent_id field in l10n_be_reports (v15) <https://github.com/odoo/enterprise/blob/d4eff9d39469cf3fe18589a1547cb0cdb93f4ae9/l10n_be_reports/data/account_financial_html_report_data.xml#L11>`_
+* `parent_id field in l10n_be_reports (v16) <https://github.com/odoo/enterprise/blob/a1614d0b1460dc453cbe395efba41573d29e7b7e/l10n_be_reports/data/partner_vat_listing.xml#L55-L65>`_